oguzeldereli/c-coursework/README.md

 > ```dynamicarray/dynamicarray.c``` : A dynamic array implementation which works on node_t pointers.
 > ```dynamicarray/dynamicarray.h``` : Defines dynamic_array_t and node_t structs, and declares functions

 > ```graphics/graphics.c``` : Essentially middleware for drawapp.
 Unchanged from the moodle version.
-I am including this despite the fact that the instructions tell us not to include it to ensure that the program builds and runs without extra preparation than necessary.
+I am including this despite the fact that the instructions tell us not to include it to ensure that the program builds and runs without more preparation than necessary.
 > ```graphics/graphics.h``` : Declares drawing functions.

 > ```maze/maze.c``` : Coordinates the drawing and interactions of the robot and the arena to solve the maze.